dekrain/Media/README.md

 # Media
-All my work I want to publish in one file that cannot go to gist https://dekrain.github.io/Media
+All my work I want to publish in one file that cannot go to gist.

+https://dekrain.github.io/Media